-We are small business and startup innovators driving economic growth, competition, and innovation across countless consumer and enterprise markets in America.
-We research, develop, and provide internet of things (IoT) solutions across a wide range of markets and use cases.
-We respectfully submit the following comments to the Federal Trade Commission (FTC) and U.S. Department of Justice's Antitrust Division (DOJ) on the joint agency proposed draft Merger Guidelines.
-While we share the FTC's and DOJ's goals of protecting competition through appropriate guidelines that elevate the dynamic and diverse digital economy for the small business community, we have significant concerns with proposed updates to the merger guidelines, which, unless revised, will discourage pro-competitive and proconsumer mergers that are a primary pathway for success for our small business and startup community, ultimately derailing innovation.
-As a result, we request that the FTC-DOJ make significant revisions to its draft, consistent with our views below, before the merger guideline updates are finalized.
+While the App Association shares the FTC's and DOJ's goals of protecting competition through appropriate guidelines that elevate the dynamic and diverse digital economy for the small business community, we have significant concerns with proposed updates to the merger guidelines, which, unless revised, will discourage pro-competitive and proconsumer mergers that are a primary pathway for success for our small business and startup community, ultimately derailing innovation.
+As a result, the App Association requests that the FTC-DOJ make significant revisions to its draft, consistent with our views below, before the merger guideline updates are finalized.

 Success for a startup or small business can take a variety of forms and be accomplished through different means, including but not limited to being acquired by a larger company with the resources and knowledge to improve the product and/or streamline market entry or an initial public offering (IPO) all to the benefit of end-consumers.
-Acquisition is often the best of these options for the business owner(s) and consumers, as IPOs are expensive and fraught with risk and thus reduces likelihood of consumer benefit.2 We often start our businesses with the understanding that once we have brought our idea to fruition, our business may be acquired, allowing us to move on to develop new businesses.
+Acquisition is often the best of these options for the business owner(s) and consumers, as IPOs are expensive and fraught with risk and thus reduces likelihood of consumer benefit.3 App Association members often start our businesses with the understanding that once we have brought our idea to fruition, our business may be acquired, allowing us to move on to develop new businesses.
 The U.S. economy and consumers have benefitted immensely from our freedom to combine the novel products we create with the resources, technical knowledge, and commercial knowledge of businesses that later acquire our innovations.
 A merger that helps deliver better products or services for consumers is often our desired outcome and is desirable from a competition policy standpoint.
-Existing merger enforcement guidance echoes this understanding.3 Any changes to the FTC- DOJ merger guidelines likely will significantly have long-term,
+Existing merger enforcement guidance echoes this understanding.4 Any changes to the FTC- DOJ merger guidelines will significantly have long-term, negative effects on App Association members' ability to innovate and compete, affecting our ability to fully realize success.